Health Insurance Portability and Accountability Act: Transactions and Code Sets Rule

 EDI Health Care Eligibility/Benefit Inquiry (270) is used to inquire about the health care benefits and eligibility associated with a subscriber or dependent.

 EDI Health Care Eligibility/Benefit Response (271) is used to respond to a request inquiry about the health care benefits and eligibility associated with a subscriber or dependent.

-EDI Health Care Claim Status Request (276) This transaction set can be used by a provider, recipient of health care products or services or their authorized agent to request the status of a health care claim.
+EDI Health Care Claim Status Request (276) is a transaction set that can be used by a provider, recipient of health care products or services, or their authorized agent to request the status of a health care claim.

-EDI Health Care Claim Status Notification (277) This transaction set can be used by a healthcare payer or authorized agent to notify a provider, recipient or authorized agent regarding the status of a health care claim or encounter, or to request additional information from the provider regarding a health care claim or encounter.
-This transaction set is not intended to replace the Health Care Claim Payment/Advice Transaction Set (835) and therefore, is not used for account payment posting.
+EDI Health Care Claim Status Notification (277) is a transaction set that can be used by a healthcare payer or authorized agent to notify a provider, recipient, or authorized agent regarding the status of a health care claim or encounter, or to request additional information from the provider regarding a health care claim or encounter.
+This transaction set is not intended to replace the Health Care Claim Payment/Advice Transaction Set (835) and is not used for account payment posting.
 The notification is at a summary or service line detail level.
 The notification may be solicited or unsolicited.

-EDI Health Care Service Review Information (278) This transaction set can be used to transmit health care service information, such as subscriber, patient, demographic, diagnosis or treatment data for the purpose of the request for review, certification, notification or reporting the outcome of a health care services review.
+EDI Health Care Service Review Information (278) is a transaction set that can be used to transmit health care service information, such as subscriber, patient, demographic, diagnosis, or treatment data for the purpose of the request for review, certification, notification, or reporting the outcome of a health care services review.

-EDI Functional Acknowledgement Transaction Set (997) this transaction set can be used to define the control structures for a set of acknowledgments to indicate the results of the syntactical analysis of the electronically encoded documents.
-Although it is not specifically named in the HIPAA Legislation or Final Rule, it is necessary for X12 transaction set processing.
-The encoded documents are the transaction sets, which are grouped in functional groups, used in defining transactions for business data interchange.
-This standard does not cover the semantic meaning of the information encoded in the transaction sets.
+EDI Functional Acknowledgement Transaction Set (997) is a transaction set that can be used to define the control structures for a set of acknowledgments to indicate the results of the syntactical analysis of the electronically encoded documents.
+Although not specifically named in the HIPAA Legislation or Final Rule, it's necessary for X12 transaction set processing.
+The encoded documents are the transaction sets, sorted in functional groups, used in defining transactions for business data interchange.
+This standard doesn't cover the semantic meaning of the information encoded in the transaction sets.